 The Disorderly Conduct law is a statute that is intentionally designed to be broad sweeping.
 It includes a wide array of prohibited acts.
 Please see the New Jersey statute 2C:33-2 below in pertinent part for your reading convenience:

 a.
 Improper behavior.
 A person is guilty of a petty disorderly persons offense, if with purpose to cause public inconvenience, annoyance or alarm, or recklessly create a risk thereof he or she: (1) Engages in fighting or threatening, or in violent or tumultuous behavior; or (2) Creates a hazardous or physically dangerous condition by any act which serves no legitimate purpose of the actor.

 b.
 Offensive language.
 A person is guilty of a petty disorderly persons offense if, in a public place, and with purpose to offend the sensibilities of a hearer or in reckless disregard of the probability of doing so, he addresses unreasonably loud and offensively coarse or abusive language, given the circumstances of the person present and the setting of the utterance, to any person present.

-Contact a New Brunswick NJ Disorderly Conduct Attorney Today
+Contact East Brunswick NJ Disorderly Conduct Attorney Today